Tropic of Cancer Beach – Nothing Compares to These Shores

 Sampling Tropic of Cancer Beach

 Shady patches are few and far between on Tropic of Cancer Beach, and that’s perfect.
-Not that this beach is known for being busy, but with the well-spaced shade it makes it even more likely that you’ll find yourself (and whoever is lucky enough to join you) in your own private paradise.
+Not that this beach is known for being busy, but the well-spaced shade it makes it even more likely that you’ll find yourself (and whoever is lucky enough to join you) in your own private paradise.

 I padded through the light show under my feet to the nearest shade under an evergreen tree.
 Pine needles were swept across the sand.
 There was a very light scent of green wafting on the salty sea breeze.